-In fact, however, intense passion directed towerd climax triggers an over-stimulation of the reward mechanism in the hypothalamus of the brain.
-1 A key neurochemical (dopamine) soars and then, after orgasm, drops sharply.2
+In fact, however, intense passion directed toward climax triggers an over-stimulation of the reward mechanism in the brain.
+So do high-calorie 'binge' foods, recreational drugs, extreme sports, compulsive shopping, internet porn, and all addictions.
+For example, a key neurochemical (dopamine) soars and then, after orgasm, drops sharply.

 Neurochemical shifts can alter our outlook profoundly.
-See, for example, Study Shows Acute Dopamine Depletion Can Create Psychological Distress and The Passion Cycle.
-Over the days or weeks following a passion bout, we may experience periods of defensiveness, emotional over-reactions, depression, or uncomfortable withdrawal symptoms - which show up as feelings of scarcity and unhealthy cravings.
+See, for example, Study Shows Acute Dopamine Depletion Can Create Psychological Distress and Orgasm's Hidden Cycle.
+Over the days or weeks following a passion bout, we may experience periods of defensiveness, emotional over-reactions, depression, irritability or uncomfortable withdrawal symptoms - which stem from subconscious feelings of scarcity and cravings.

 Which activities and experiences offer short-term comfort in this state?
 Those that stimulate the production of more dopamine in the brain's reward circuit: junk food, reckless spending, dominating others, alcohol, watching sex, sports, and violence, gambling, novelty, more orgasms, and so forth.
 Unfortunately, such passing thrills tend to erode equilibrium further because dopamine is not a neurochemical of satisfaction; it's a neurochemical of craving.
 (True contentment, as opposed to momentary satiation, is associated with other neurochemicals, one of which we'll discuss in a moment.)

 In other words, Cayce was right that engaging in self-gratification magnifies the activities of the glands, creating inner conflict, and weakening willpower.
 1 By way of example, the readings point out that Samson, despite his unusual strength, had no ability to resist the opposite sex because of his desire for gratification of glandular urges.2